noahbroyles/Music/README.md

 ## Android
 ### Discontinued: Buy an iPhone
-Don't worry about this directory unless you are trying to use this app in Termux on an android phone(like I do).
+Don't worry about this directory unless you are trying to use this app in Termux on an android phone(like I used too).
 The differences are that in the android version, I do *not* use VLC, because of compatibility issues and such.
 I use the [`play-audio` package](https://github.com/termux/play-audio) which can be installed by running:
 ```
 pkg install play-audio
 ```